Cafú (footballer, born 1993)

-Carlos Miguel Ribeiro Dias (born 26 February 1993), known as Cafú, is a Portuguese professional footballer who plays for Premier League club Nottingham Forest as a midfielder.
+Carlos Miguel Ribeiro Dias (born 26 February 1993), known as Cafú, is a Portuguese professional footballer who plays as a midfielder for Süper Lig club Kasımpaşa.

-He played in Portugal, France, Poland, Greece and England, winning two Ekstraklasa and Super League Greece titles with Legia Warsaw and Olympiacos respectively, as well as a double with both of those teams.
+He played in Portugal, France, Poland, Greece, England and Turkey, winning two Ekstraklasa and Super League Greece titles with Legia Warsaw and Olympiacos respectively, as well as a double with both of those teams.

+Cafú represented Portugal at youth level.

 Club career

 Benfica

-Born in Guimarães of Bissau-Guinean descent, Cafú joined local Vitória SC's youth system at the age of 11, signing with S.L.
-Benfica four years later and going on to complete his development there.
+Born in Guimarães of Bissau-Guinean descent, Cafú joined local Vitória's youth system at the age of 11, signing with Benfica four years later and going on to complete his development there.
 He started playing as a striker, but later shifted to a defensive midfielder role.

-On 19 September 2012, whilst with Benfica B, Cafú made his debut as a professional, coming on as a 46th-minute substitute for Cláudio Correa and scoring the 2–2 equaliser away against C.D.
-Tondela in the Segunda Liga.
+On 19 September 2012, whilst with Benfica B, Cafú made his debut as a professional, coming on as a 46th-minute substitute for Cláudio Correa and scoring the 2–2 equaliser away against Tondela in the Segunda Liga.
 It was his only goal of the season, in seven starts.

-Guimarães
+Vitória Guimarães

 On 26 July 2013, Cafú signed a four-year contract with former club Vitória.
-Having returned to his previous position, he was initially assigned to the reserve team, which he helped promote to the second tier.
+Having returned to his previous position, he was initially assigned to the reserve team, which he helped to promote to the second tier.

-Cafú first appeared in the Primeira Liga on 17 August 2014, in a 3–1 away win over Gil Vicente F.C. where he partnered André André and Bernard Mensah in midfield and also featured the full 90 minutes.
-He finished his debut campaign with 29 games, in an eventual fifth-place finish and the subsequent qualification to the UEFA Europa League.
+Cafú first appeared in the Primeira Liga on 17 August 2014, in a 3–1 away win over Gil Vicente where he partnered with André André and Bernard Mensah in midfield and also featured the full 90 minutes.
+He finished his debut campaign with 29 games, in an eventual fifth-place finish and the subsequent qualification for the UEFA Europa League.

 Lorient

-On 8 June 2016, Cafú signed a four-year contract with French club FC Lorient.
-His maiden appearance in Ligue 1 occurred on 18 November, in a 3–0 home loss against AS Monaco FC.
+On 8 June 2016, Cafú signed a four-year contract with French club Lorient.
+His maiden appearance in Ligue 1 occurred on 18 November, in a 3–0 home loss against Monaco.

 Metz

-Following his team's relegation, Cafú joined FC Metz also in the French top division on 1 August 2017, penning a three-year deal for an undisclosed fee.
+Following his team's relegation, Cafú joined Metz also in the French top division on 1 August 2017, penning a three-year deal for an undisclosed fee.
 He made his league debut 17 days later, playing the full 90 minutes in a 1–0 home defeat to title holders Monaco.